Marble Arch tube station: The station today

 The station is named after the Marble Arch nearby and is located at the north east side of the Marble Arch junction, at the western end of Oxford Street.

 There is a siding to the west of the station allowing trains from Epping, Hainault and Woodford to terminate here.
 It is not commonly used but it is still retained for emergencies and when engineering works take place.

 Incidents

 On 27 April 2018, a 90-year old man, Robert Malpas, was suddenly and without warning pushed onto the train tracks, suffering a broken pelvis and a head wound.
 A bystander rescued him from the tracks, and the perpetrator - who was unknown to Malpas - was later found guilty of attempted murder and jailed for life.
 The incident was captured on CCTV.

-Connections

-London Buses routes 2, 6, 13, 16, 23, 30, 36, 74, 94, 98, 137, 148, 159, 189, 274, 390 and 414 serve the station.